Rosemary Oil for Hair Growth: 2021 Guide

 It has been described as containing a variety of therapeutic properties including analgesic, antimicrobial, antifungal, anti-inflammatory, and antioxidant properties.

-It is also used in many topical lotions and ointments for the treatment of ailments such as gout, muscular pain, neuralgia, wounds, and stimulation of hair follicles for hair growth.
+It is also used in many topical lotions and ointments for the treatment of ailments such as gout, muscular pain, neuralgia, wounds, and the stimulation of hair follicles for hair growth.

 Davis’ Aromatherapy: An A-Z covers the following uses and many more: